Editor’s Note: There are potential spoilers for The Council - Episode 1: The Mad Ones below.

 Instead of focusing on the same set of characters that took center stage in The Mad Ones, Hide and Seek pushes guests that were absent or were mostly hidden in the background.
 The intimidating Jacques Peru, in particular, plays a pivotal role in the narrative.
 This helped to develop the remaining cast of characters, letting newcomers set the mood for the next chapter and providing additional small details for the rest.
 After the initial set of interrogations, you won’t be spending too much time interacting and conversing with characters.
 In fact, there is only a single confrontation moment this time around from one of the new characters.
 Instead, exploration and interactive puzzle solving is the focus.
 Thankfully, my choice in skills helped me search every possible location inside and outside the mansion, however, if I had known I would need to interpret books and study history, I would have chosen differently.
 At times, it felt like I was at a disadvantage, but luckily I saved all my items.
 With my keen sense of finding amber (which Louis is obsessed with finding), I had plenty of effort points to spend.

 The Council - Episode 2: Hide and Seek pushes the narrative forward but focuses on Louis exploring the island and solving large-scale environmental puzzles.
 With that said, the same performance issues and slowdown that plagued the first episode returns.
 The voice acting tends to be all over the place, even shifting quality during a single conversation.
-The branching paths provide a different experience, but overall the episode is quite short and once again ends on a cliffhanger.Note: The Council - Episode 2: Hide and Seek was reviewed based on a digital Xbox One copy of the game, provided by the publisher.
+The branching paths provide a different experience, but overall the episode is quite short and once again ends on a cliffhanger.Note: The Council - Episode 2: Hide and Seek was reviewed on Xbox One.
+A digital copy of the game was provided by the publisher/developer.